The F1 Dashboard Has Experienced a Growth Spurt

 Built tonight.
-I handled the ideas, direction, reviews, git pulls, publishes, and ensuring everything aligned with my vision.
-Claude took care of the coding.
-Together, we're a formidable team :)
+I handled the ideas, the direction, the reviews, the git pulls, the publishes, and the verification to ensure everything aligns with my vision.
+Claude managed the code.
+Together, we are formidable :)

 Three New Pages, One Evening

 It started with: "could you also see the points progression per race?"
-Then suddenly there was a head-to-head comparison for teammates.
-And after that, I wanted to know the weather forecast for Suzuka.
+And suddenly, there was a head-to-head comparison for teammates.
+Then I wanted to know the weather forecast for Suzuka.

 That's how dashboards grow.